 Physical abuse can include restraining residents or using excessive force, which can result in bruises, broken bones, and lacerations.
 If your loved one is hospitalized due to an injury, it is important to speak with their doctor to learn about the details of their injuries.

 A condition like dementia can make it hard for your loved one to express how their injuries occurred, but talking to their doctor can help you determine if their injuries were the result of an accident or an intentional act.
-Acts of physical abuse may have been documented if the nursing home has surveillance cameras.
+Acts of physical abuse may have been documented if the nursing home had surveillance cameras.

 Verbal Abuse